 "Eye contact is difficult and can be awkward, but I tend to use one eye to focus on looking at someone, so they have one point to focus on.
 It takes me longer to identify someone I know if I am meeting them, but I will have a rough idea if it might be that person by the outline features.
-I have become confident in saying if I wasn't sure if it was them, or making a joke out of not spotting someone." - Sarah Bailey The Nystagmus Network has a lot more information about living with nystagmus, from social implications to support with education.
-They also have information aimed at teachers which can be used to help explain the way nystagmus can affect someone with the condition.
+I have become confident in saying if I wasn't sure if it was them, or making a joke out of not spotting someone." - Sarah Bailey

+The Nystagmus Network has a lot more information about living with nystagmus, from information for adults with nystagmus, social implications of living with nystagmus to support with education.
+They have information aimed at teachers to help explain the way nystagmus can affect someone with the condition.
 They also have online support groups for parents and for adults and a virtual peer to peer support group for people living with acquired nystagmus.
 More information can be found on their website at nystagmusnetwork.org.